 Following the completion of that work, and starting in 2004, we built the first version of SSEYO miniMIXA which went on to win the 2005 Interactive Entertainent BAFTA for Music.
-SSEYO miniMIXA V2 was released in 2006 and SSEYO miniMIXA V3 was due for release in 2007, but Tao Group folded beforehand in June 2007.
+SSEYO miniMIXA V2 was released in 2006 and SSEYO miniMIXA V3 was due for release in 2007, but for the demise of Tao Group in June 2007.

-Before the demise of Tao we started Intermorphic to carry on our work on generative systems that we started with Koan.
+Before Tao Group's assets were sold we started Intermorphic to carry on our work on generative systems that we started with Koan.
 Noatikl is now the spiritual successor to Koan, and provides Koan users a bridge to an exciting future.
 The Noatikl engine also features in Mixtikl, our successor to miniMIXA.

 The SSEYO Koan Interactivity Platform (2001 BAFTA Winner)